aframevr/aframe-site/src/docs/entities/index.md

           material="color: pink"></a-entity>
 ```

-For all the web developers, the syntax might seem new, or even odd, but the
+For web developers, the syntax might seem new, or even odd, but the
 composability makes it powerful to be able to customize entities in the system.
 Perhaps we want our cube to give off light, we can simply add the `light`
 component.